 What about the soft rock sound of Seals and Crofts going disco in 1978?
 You’re The Love made it to number 18 on the Billboard Hot 100 and was their last top 40 hit.

 How about Kiss getting in the mix in 1978?
 Other rock band surprises were The Rolling Stones with Miss You, Emotional Rescue and then Hot Stuff.
-Many fans were disappointed by the bands departure from rock and roll.
-The Kinks released I Wish I Could Fly Like Superman in response to their label Arista for a club friendly sound.
+Many fans were disappointed by the band’s departure from rock and roll.
+The Kinks released I Wish I Could Fly Like Superman in response to their label Arista for a club-friendly sound.
 But totally unexpected was the Grateful Dead with Shakedown Street.
 Again, their label was Arista.

 Their Deadhead fans called this song Dead Disco.

 We shouldn’t be surprised at Paul McCartney by showing his music diversity with Goodnight Tonight.
 You’d think the Beach Boy’s surfer sound would be safe until they released the LA or Light Album in 1979.
-In 1980 J.Geils Band hit number 32 in the Billboard Hot 100 with Come Back.
+In 1980 J.Geils Band hit number 32 on the Billboard Hot 100 with Come Back.
 One critic called it a Eurodisco experiment.
 This was one experiment I personally liked!

 An unexpected joint venture was with Barbara Streisand with Disco Queen Donna Summer.